EricaLinaG/Emacsn/README.md

 base emacs.

-These configurations introduced a new variable, __-arch__ this tells Emacsn that this configuration uses doom or spacemacs and it sets up the Chemacs profiles accordingly.
-It Points at the proper emacs install and informs it that it should load its configuration from here.
+These configurations introduced a new variable, __-arch__ this tells Emacsn that this configuration uses doom or spacemacs or whatever and it sets up the Chemacs profiles accordingly.
+It also creates an install of the necessary the arch configuration for its own.

-It seems to work.
-It loads the proper _init.el_.
-It doesn't need an install, just a place to live and a Chemacs profile entry.
+This one seems to work, but its hard to tell.
+It looks like stock Spacemacs.

 ``` make
 ## for-writers